 Until you do, a handy dandy tip is not to let your shutter speed fall below 1/125 for photographing a person, but make that even higher for photographing a child, say 1/250.
 This will by no means cover every eventuality, but getting into the habit of checking your shutter speed is no bad thing :)

 (Pssst.
-Don't forget to sign up for the free beginners course - trust me, you're going to want the info in this!)
+Don't forget to sign up as a Live Snap Love subscriber to get for free beginners course - trust me, you're going to want the info in this!)

 3. Over Post Processing